hartnetl/boutique-ado-walkthrough/README.md

 * eu number in gitpod url and webhook address are the same
 * 8000 port is public

+Go to js file and comment out form submission and make another purchase.
+This simulates either a user who closed the page before the form was submitted but after the payment was confirmed or something else that went wrong causing the form not to be submitted.

 [Back to top](#walkthrough-steps)